AnnabelYates/Superstore-Sales-EDA/README.md

 1) Do additional analysis at a regional level.
 This could provide insight as to why the west and east regions have been so successful, and this could lead to changes to increase sales and profits in the central and south regions.

 2) The analysis revealed strong seasonal sales trends.
 Do additional analysis of sub-categories over the year at all levels.
 This would reveal the highest selling sub-categories seasonally and could provide marketing insights.

+3) Research further into unsuccessful product sub-categories to identify factors and specific products that could lead to changes and gains in profit.

+4) Adding data from marketing and performing a more in-depth EDA could reveal insights to increase sales.